 The syngery had between Zander and Norell combined with their first meeting with Terrance Schubring, could do nothing but make the band famous.
 They even discovered that Terry had been an audience member at the X Fashion Show, so in a way, the first meeting and birth of the band seem to come around full circle.

-The Band Famous, or TBF for short, features Norell as singer, lyricist, and coproducer, and Zander as multi-instrumentalist and producer.
+The Band Famous®, also known as Band Famous, The Band Famous™, and TBF for short, features Norell as singer, lyricist, and co producer, and Zander as multi-instrumentalist and producer.

-They have had many accomplishments and quite a bit of recognition despite only officially performing as a band in the public eye one time, at their debut app release party in the Annex Room at the Gay 90s in downtown Minneapolis on Friday the 13th, in June 2014.
+They have had many accomplishments and quite a bit of recognition despite only officially performing as a band in a public venue one time, at their debut app release party in the Annex Room at the Gay 90s in downtown Minneapolis on Friday the 13th, in June 2014.

 Both Zander and Norell were regular models on the scene in the Twin Cities, and Suzann Beck, an artist who worked with Norell later featured an oil portrait she painted of the soulful singer.
 The painting was on display at Suzann Beck's art show at the Metro Gallery next to the Walker Art Center during the Fall of 2015.